JCoreMS/AVDAlerts/README.md

 __NOTE:__
 :one: __Alert based on Runbook for Azure Files and ANF__
 :two: __Alert based on Runbook for AVD Host Pool information__
+:three: __See the following for custom condition: [How to create an alert if a file share is throttled](https://docs.microsoft.com/en-us/azure/storage/files/storage-troubleshooting-files-performance#how-to-create-an-alert-if-a-file-share-is-throttled)__

 [**Log Analytics Query Reference**](AlertQueryReference.md)